CodinGame/codingame-game-engine/playground/core-concepts/core-3-game-manager.md

 ### Maximum number of turns

 You can set the maximum number of turns before the game ends (even if there are still active players).
-If you don't set this paramter, the game will end within **200** turns.
+If you don't set this parameter, the game will end within **200** turns.

 ```java
 gameManager.setMaxTurns(250);